d12frosted/elpa-mirror/gnu/auctex-readme.txt

 original text and the buffer locations gets established.
 If the buffer changes before that point of time, the previews will not be placed where they belong.
-If you do want to change some obvious error you just spotted, we recommend you stop the background process by pressing 'C-c C-k'.
+If you do want to change some obvious error you just spotted, we recommend you stop the background process by pressing ‘C-c C-k’.

-To see/edit the LaTeX code for a specific object, put the point (the cursor) on it and press 'C-c C-p C-p' (for 'Preview/at point').
+To see/edit the LaTeX code for a specific object, put the point (the cursor) on it and press ‘C-c C-p C-p’ (for ‘Preview/at point’).
 It will also do to click with the middle mouse button on the preview.
-Now you can edit the code, and generate a new preview by again pressing 'C-c C-p C-p' (or by clicking with the middle mouse button on the icon before the edited text).
+Now you can edit the code, and generate a new preview by again pressing ‘C-c C-p C-p’ (or by clicking with the middle mouse button on the icon before the edited text).

-If you are using the 'desktop' package, previews will remain from one session to the next as long as you don't kill your buffer.
+If you are using the ‘desktop’ package, previews will remain from one session to the next as long as you don’t kill your buffer.

 4 Basic modes of operation
 **************************

 preview-latex has a number of methods for generating its graphics.
-Its default operation is equivalent to using the 'LaTeX' command from AUCTeX.
+Its default operation is equivalent to using the ‘LaTeX’ command from AUCTeX.
 If this happens to be a call of PDFLaTeX generating PDF output (you need at least AUCTeX 11.51 for this), then Ghostscript will be called directly on the resulting PDF file.
 If a DVI file gets produced,